ssmat/ssmat/README.md

 ### Hi there 👋🏾 👩🏾‍💻,
 I'm Mateus Silva, I'm a Full Stack developer who is passionate about JavaScript technologies and its entire ecosystem.

-- 🔭 I’m currently working on React and Node apps/systems.
+- 🔭 I’m currently working on Node.js apps/systems.
 - 🌱 I’m currently learning Node,TDD and of course JS improvments
 - 💬 Ask me about: Tech, Cars, God and a little bit about how to set goals.
 -  ⚡ Technologies: React, Node, Nuxt, Vue, Next